morgan3d/quadplay/README.md

 [PeerJS](https://peerjs.com/).

-Join the Beta
+Join the Quadplay Revolution
 ========================================================

-This beta version is fully functional and has already been used to ship jam games.
 You can use an external editor (like VSCode) or simply work entirely within the provided the browser-based development environment.

 To get started, you'll need Windows, macOS, Linux, or Raspberry Pi OS and the following freely-available software.